1point618/codename-exemplar/i2_collab.md

 If you get stuck on any of these tasks, the [Mastering Issues GitHub Guide](https://guides.github.com/features/issues/) should have all the info you need to collect them.
 You can also come back here, and I'll give you feedback on what you've done so far.

+I recommend opening the Issue View in another tab while you work, so you can easily keep an eye on this issue.

 Once the status bar hits 100%, go ahead and close this Issue like you did the last one, and then click through to the bug Issue that you assigned to yourself.

 ## Progress